jaakkytt/aws-bootcamp/lab-3/README.md

 First we're going to create an S3 bucket.
 Note that bucket names have to be globally unique.
 So adjust the name suggested here accordingly.

+Just to remind you that the shell prompt `~/aws-bootcamp#` means that these examples are meant to be executed in the `aws-bootcamp` Docker container.

     ~/aws-bootcamp# aws s3api create-bucket \
       --acl private \
       --bucket lab-3-jane-doe \